ansible/workshops/provisioner/README.md

 ec2_name_prefix: TESTWORKSHOP
 # creates student_total of workbenches for the workshop
 student_total: 2
+# Set the right workshop type, like networking, rhel or f5 (see above)
+workshop_type: rhel
 #OPTIONAL VARIABLES
 # password for Ansible control node, defaults to ansible
 admin_password: ansible
-# Set this if you want the workshop in networking mode
-workshop_type: networking
 # creates AWS S3 website for ec2_name_prefix.workshop_dns_zone
 create_login_page: true
 # Sets the Route53 DNS zone to use for the S3 website